In this section

 Children

 Children under the age of 12 should not visit the hospital.
-Exceptions to this are for the child or the grandchild of the patient, or for a Young Carer.
+Exceptions to this are for the child or the grandchild of the patient, or for a young carer.
 Children’s visits should be limited to 30 minutes.
 Children must be accompanied by an adult and always supervised.

 Carers, John’s Campaign, and reasonable adjustments

-Carers will be offered the flexibility to be with their loved one when most needed, and we understand that this may be outside of our normal visiting hours.
+Carers will be offered the flexibility to be with their loved ones when most needed, and we understand that this may be outside of our normal visiting hours.
 Carers are welcome to stay and visit for longer, including overnight where possible.

-We support John’s campaign and staff are encouraged to take a flexible approach to visiting hours and make reasonable adjustments as needed, to support treatment and care.
+We support John’s campaign and staff are encouraged to take a flexible approach to visiting hours and make reasonable adjustments as needed to support treatment and care.

 Mealtimes and food